Tampere Central Station: History

 When the railway from Hämeenlinna to Tampere was being planned, there were two options for the location for the Tampere railway station.
 The western option assumed the railway would eventually continue to Ostrobothnia via Kyröskoski, so the railway would have crossed the Tammerkoski rapids at Ratinanniemi and the railway station would have been located at the site of the Hämeenpuisto park.
 A branch terminal line to the Mustalahti harbour on the shore of lake Näsijärvi would also have been constructed.
 In the eastern option, the railway to Ostrobothnia would have been directed towards Orivesi, leaving the station located far away in the municipality of Messukylä.
 The citizens of Tampere were in favour of the western option, as the city of Tampere was entirely located to the west of the Tammerkoski rapids at the time and the eastern option would have left the railway station behind the then-notorious suburb of Kyttälä.
 However, the railway was still built according to the eastern option, as there was an area suitable for the station to the southeast of Kyttälä, allowing the railway to extend towards Orivesi as well as to Kyröskoski according to the original western option.
 In its northern end, the railway was extended to the Naistenlahti harbour on the shore of lake Näsijärvi.

 The first, wooden station building, predating the current station, was built in 1876 to service traffic in the recently completed track Turku-Tampere-Hämeenlinna.
 The old station was built into a 2nd class station according to specific plans contradicting the overall track design.
 Its designer is thought to have been Knut Nylander.
 At the time, the station building bore a resemblance to the Lahti, Toijala and Vaasa railway stations, of which only the Vaasa railway station survives to this day.
-The engine stables were located to the east of the railway yard, of which the northern part with 12 places was completed already in 1874.
-The southern part was completed in 1896, and both stables were expanded in the 1920s and 1930s.
-A cargo station designed by Bruno Granholm was built to the north of the engine stables in 1905, which was expanded in 1922 and 1980.
+The engine sheds were located to the east of the railway yard, of which the northern part with 12 berths was completed already in 1874.
+The southern part was completed in 1896, and both sheds were expanded in the 1920s and 1930s.
+A cargo station designed by Bruno Granholm was built to the north of the engine sheds in 1905, which was expanded in 1922 and 1980.